Sorry, you need to enable JavaScript to visit this website.

 Tax deductions

 When filing your taxes, you can choose between using the standard deduction or itemizing your deductions, whichever is higher.
-Many taxpayers use the standard deduction method.
-While it’s the easiest method to use, it’s not always the most beneficial.
+It is estimated that around 90% of people use the standard deduction method.4 While it’s typically the easiest method to use, it may not be the most appropriate option for your circumstances.

-It’s important, especially when you receive a bonus during the year, to explore your options and determine which deduction method offers the greatest benefit.
+It’s important, especially when you receive a bonus during the year, to explore your options and determine which deduction method results in the lower taxable income for your situation.
 For example, if you had significant medical expenses, substantial disaster losses, or large charitable donations, itemizing your deductions may be the better option.

 Defer bonus to a new tax year